dmlc/treelite/docs/tutorials/index.rst

 Tutorials
 =========

-This page lists tutorials about treelite.
+This page lists tutorials about Treelite.

 .. toctree::
  :maxdepth: 1